jondashkyle/hardly-everything/README.md

 # features

-## introduction
-- finish copy
-- add timer

 ## panel

 ### ui
-- mouseenter/leave to hide and show views
+- [ ] mouseenter/leave to hide and show views
-- decouple from router
+- [ ] decouple from router
-- router supports by passing props
+- [ ] router supports by passing props

 ### functionality
 - different entry types
   - link
   - photo
   - video

+## refactor
+- design by isolating the pure functions for templates
+- create a sandbox for viewing the templates
+- use that as a way of determining structure

 ## data
 - hardly everything app class constructor and `use` plugin for database